SteeltoeOSS/Documentation/api/v4/discovery/configuration-based.md

 # Configuration-based discovery client

-The simplest form of service discovery is implemented by storing the list of app instances in the .NET configuration.
+The simplest form of service discovery is implemented by storing the list of app instances in .NET configuration.

 ## Configuration settings